pvdlab/pc-plc-source-file/README.md

-you have to install phpmyadmin you have to create the account (login)  and (password)
+you have to install phpmyadmin you have to create the account (login)  and (password) you have to import  client.sql (in this file there are the processe)

 in the consoleplc folder you can find the the server PLC source coude